-Now that you’re older, you know it’s time to start making your plan for how to become a veterinarian.
+For those who want to make a living by providing medical care for animals, it’s important to start making a plan for how to become a veterinarian.
+Most people know they need to attend veterinary school, but what does the full process entail?
 You’re wondering what steps you need to take in order to achieve your career goal.

 2. Gain as much experience as possible

-Gathering a diverse range of experiences is obviously important for building your resume, but it’s also a good way to find out if you’re truly committed to veterinary medicine.
+Gathering a diverse range of experiences is also a good way to find out if veterinary medicine is the right path for you.
 “You must love animals, of course, but a love of science, service, teamwork, and compassionate care are equally required,” Dr. Pasternak says.
-“Only a few of your patients will be cute puppies and kittens — the majority will be pets who are sick, scared, or in pain and cannot describe how they are feeling.”

 3. Apply to veterinary programs

-“Another benefit to getting hands-on experience is working with veterinarians who can write you a glowing recommendation for veterinary school,” she says.
+It’s critical to focus on performing well in your course prerequisites in addition to gaining plenty of animal and veterinary experience before applying to DVM programs.
+“Another benefit to getting hands-on experience is working with veterinarians who can write you a glowing recommendation for veterinary school,” Dr. Pasternak says.

 If you’re lucky enough to gain acceptance to more than one program, you’ll need to think carefully about which one best fits your needs.
-Dr. Pasternak notes that a lot of programs don’t focus enough on clinical and communication skills, so be sure to investigate by talking to students and graduates at various schools.
+Dr. Pasternak notes that you should pay particular attention to schools that focus on clinical and communication skills.
+You may want to get in touch with current students at schools you’re considering to gather some of this information.

 4. Obtain your DVM